jareddrayton/Audio-Plugin-Development-Resources/README.md

-# VST-DSP-resources
+# Audio-Plugin-Development-Resources

-A collection of links and resources for VST/Plug-in development that I seem to have accumulated.
+A collection of links and resources that I have accumulated related to Audio-Plugin-Development (VST AU etc,), including signal processing.

 Link != endorsement.

 ## Core